superlinked/VectorHub/docs/use_cases/recSys-basic.md

 ### Evaluating recommender systems

-**One way to evaluate a content-based recommender system is to 'manually' inspect the results**, the way we've done already, above.
-In our use case, a news platform, for example, we could get someone from the editorial team to check if our recommended articles are similar enough to our context article.
+A relatively easy way to get a first-glimpse evaluation of a recommender system (whether content-based or user-interaction-based) is to 'manually' inspect the results, the way we've done already, above.
+In our use case - a news platform, for example, we could get someone from the editorial team to check if our recommended articles are similar enough to our context article.

-But to evaluate/compare **two or more recommenders** (whether they are content-based or user-interaction-based), the **gold standard is A/B-testing**.
-This simply means launching the models, assigning a fair amount of traffic to each, then basically seeing which one has a higher click-through-rate.
+But the gold standard for evaluation is A/B testing.
+In our case, below, where we want to see which of two collaborative filtering (user-interaction-based) models performs better, we A/B test by launching the models, assigning a fair amount of traffic to each, then basically seeing which one has a higher click-through-rate.

 ## 2. Collaborative-filtering recommenders

-Below, we provide implementations of two collaborative filtering approaches that give personalized recommendations to users, in lists titled "Recommendations for you," "Others also read," or "Personalized Recommendations."
+Below, we provide implementations of two collaborative filtering approaches to giving personalized recommendations to users, in lists titled "Recommendations for you," "Others also read," or "Personalized Recommendations."
 Our implementations address the cold-start problem, and deploy some basic evaluation metrics that will tell us which model performs better.

 ### Generating user-item interactions

 To keep things simple, we'll create a simulated user-article interaction dataset with the following assumptions:

 Users have specific interests (e.g., "politics", "entertainment", "comedy").
 Articles are already categorized, so we will simply 'match' users to their preferred category.
-We also assign a rating to the interaction: ratings ranging from 3 - 5 indicate a taste match, otherwise 1 - 2.
-For our purposes, we'll filter out the low rating interactions, but we leave the option for further exploration.
+We also assign a rating to the interaction: ratings ranging from 3 - 5 indicate a match between user interest and article category, ratings of 1 - 2 indicate no match.
+For our purposes, we'll filter out the low rating interactions.

 ```python